You might not know it if you’re new to this blog, but I’m originally from Manchester, England, and I’m actually very bloody proud of the fact.

-Before you visit Manchester, you should know a bit of Mancunian history.
+Before you visit Manchester, you should know a bit of Mancunian history, as Manchester is one of the most important historical cities in England.
 If you’ve never been to the UK before, you’d be forgiven for not knowing a lot about the city of Manchester and its people, so before I get into the main article, I’m going to give you a brief rundown of the city of Manchester, its history, and what Manchester is like today.

 Manchester is located in the Northwest of England and contrary to popular belief, it is actually only the sixth biggest city in the United Kingdom with a population of just over half a million.
 Thanks to a boom in the textile manufacture during the Industrial Revolution, Manchester became the world’s first industrial city, and Mancunians today still pride themselves on being hardworking and down to earth, something that we feel really sets us ‘up North’ apart from the ’Southern Fairies’ in London (Southerners like to refer to Northerners as ’Northern Monkeys’ in response to our ’Southern Fairies’ jibes, but the rivalry is all in good fun and there is nothing meant by it).